alexandre-carmone/Just-Sing/README.md

-### Look at in each sub folder to see oh to launch backend end frontend
+### Look at in each sub folder to see how to launch backend end frontend